usdoj-crt/beta-ada/_pages/guides/parking.md

   </div>
 </div>

-## Calculating accessible parking spaces
+## Calculating Accessible Parking Spaces

 The number of accessible parking spaces must be considered separately for each parking facility, not based on the total number of parking spaces provided on a site.